vladen/aerobus/doc/readme.md

 - If any name is not a string.

 **Params**
 - [...names] <code>String</code> - The channel names to resolve.
 If not provided resolves the root channel.
+If single provided, resolves corresponding channel.
+Otherwise resolves section.

 **Properties**